sercankulcu/sercankulcu.github.io/_posts/2022-10-01-welcome-to-our-department.md

   - students
 ---

-If you are joining Computer Engineering in 2022, you are starting at a time when both software and hardware are receiving renewed attention.
+If you are starting Computer Engineering in 2022, welcome.

-Cloud platforms, cybersecurity, artificial intelligence, and data systems continue to grow, while global interest in processors and semiconductor production has reminded everyone that computing depends on more than code.

-Your education will introduce you to both sides of this world.

-You will study programming, algorithms, databases, operating systems, networks, digital systems, and computer architecture.
-Over time, these subjects will begin to connect.
-You will see that good software depends on the systems beneath it, and good hardware becomes useful through the software built for it.

-Do not rush to specialize too early.
-Explore different areas.
-Try web development.
-Work with microcontrollers.
-Learn basic machine learning.
-Study security.
-Join a team project.

-You may discover that your strongest interest is different from what you expected when you entered the department.

-Also remember that engineering is collaborative.
-Learning how to explain a technical idea, document your work, review code, and work with others is part of your education too.

-The next few years will be challenging, but they can also be extremely rewarding.
+You are entering the field at a time when artificial intelligence, cybersecurity, cloud computing, data systems, and software platforms are part of ordinary technology news.
+This makes the field exciting, but it also makes it easy to feel rushed.

+Do not rush past the basics.
+The early courses are not obstacles placed before the interesting parts.
+They are the language of the interesting parts.
+Algorithms, mathematics, programming, computer architecture, operating systems, databases, and networks will help you understand why modern systems work and why they fail.

+Also remember that engineers build for people.
+A secure system, a usable interface, a reliable service, and a well-documented project all require more than clever code.
+They require judgment and responsibility.

+Try different areas before deciding what kind of engineer you want to become.
+Build a web project, write a small tool, experiment with hardware, read about security, and learn how teams organize software.

+Welcome to the department.
+Let the excitement of the field motivate you, but let fundamentals guide you.